Cost of Production: Types of Production Costs

 Cost of production reflects all the costs that a business pays that are associated with manufacturing a product or providing a service.
 These costs include both direct and indirect business costs; direct costs are connected to the product, while indirect costs involve the maintenance and running of the company.

 We’ll get into more detail about the types of production costs below, but in general, they can be many.
 Some costs of production are labor, raw materials, consumable manufacturing supplies and overhead.
-Any costs that a company incurs when manufacturing its products or providing its service that’ll create revenue for that company can be considered a cost of production.
+Any costs that a company incurs when manufacturing its products or providing its service that will create revenue for that company can be considered a cost of production.

 Naturally, any business that makes something or delivers a service wants to know its cost of production.
 To ignore it is to risk the financial health of a company.
-For example, if the cost of production is always higher than the profits that a company brings in, that product or service must be discontinued in order to keep within budget.
+For example, if the cost of production is always higher than the profits that a company brings in, that product or service must be discontinued to keep within budget.
 One way to track these expenses is with project management software.

-ProjectManager’s Gantt charts help you plan, manage and track cost of production in real time.
+ProjectManager helps you plan, manage and track cost of production in real time.
 Learn more

 How to Measure Production Costs

-In order to plan and manage the production costs, you need a way to measure them.
+To plan and manage the production costs, you need a way to measure them.
 Even before you start to manufacture a product or produce a service, it’s important to figure out what it’s going to cost.
 That way, you know how much the project is going to cost, which informs if you initiate the project or pass on it.
 Put another way, being able to calculate the cost of production helps you estimate your net profit or net loss on sales.
 That informs the retail price you put on the product and shows how high you can go without alienating your customers or negatively impacting your profits.

 To figure out what the cost of production is, you need to add all direct and indirect costs of a manufacturing unit and divide that number by the total units produced.
 Whatever sum you arrive at, after adding all the production costs (a list of the different types we’ll get to in the next section), and dividing it by how many units you make, that’s your production costs.
 From there, you can make decisions about production management, pricing and more.